Sign-SGD via Parameter-Free Optimization: Brief Literature Review and Contributions

 The work \citep{defazio2023learning} provided another approach for sensitivity to the initial distance.
-The authors iteratively constructed a sequence upper bounded by $\left\|x^0 - x^*\right\|_2$ and approximated it accordingly.
-However, they considered only exact gradient oracles, which represents a significant limitation.
-Later, in \citep{mishchenko2023prodigy}, the authors introduced a damping factor in the denominator to improve convergence in the square root of the logarithmic factor.
-Nevertheless, theoretical analysis depended on the knowledge of the Lipschitz constant, which is not a parameter-free approach.
-We note that the use of the classic \textsc{AdaGrad-Norm} stepsize \citep{duchi2011adaptive, streeter2010less, ward2020adagrad}, possibly with additional factors in the denominators, remains standard for the adaptation to $M$.
+The authors iteratively constructed a sequence upper bounded by $\left\|x^0 - x^*\right\|_2$ and approximated it accordingly. \textit{However, they considered only exact gradient oracles, which represents a significant limitation.} Later, in \citep{mishchenko2023prodigy}, the authors introduced a damping factor in the denominator to improve convergence in the logarithmic factor's square root. \textit{Nevertheless, theoretical analysis depended on the knowledge of the Lipschitz constant, which is not a parameter-free approach.} We note that the use of the classic \textsc{AdaGrad-Norm} stepsize \citep{duchi2011adaptive, streeter2010less, ward2020adagrad}, possibly with additional factors in the denominators, remains standard for adaptation to $M$.

 The orthogonal approach was presented in the work \citep{mishkin2024directional}.
 The authors considered a smooth setup and proposed the use of local approximations of the smoothness constant $L$ to achieve adaptivity.
-However, the authors employed the stepsize $\gamma^t = \frac{\left\|x^{t+1}(\gamma^t) - x^t \right\|_2}{\left\|\nabla f(x^{t+1}(\gamma^t)) - \nabla f(x^t) \right\|_2}$ at the $t$-th iteration, where $\gamma^t$ was determined by exponential search in the manner \citep{carmon2022making} or by Newton's method.
-Both variants are inefficient.
+However, the authors employed the stepsize $\gamma^t = \frac{\left\|x^{t+1}(\gamma^t) - x^t \right\|_2}{\left\|\nabla f(x^{t+1}(\gamma^t)) - \nabla f(x^t) \right\|_2}$ at the $t$-th iteration, where $\gamma^t$ was determined by exponential search in the manner \citep{carmon2022making} or by Newton's method. \textit{Both variants are inefficient.}

+In light of the literature, we present the main directions of this study.
+Our goal is to provide the parameter-free \textsc{Sign-SGD} method that achieves a convergence rate comparable to the optimal stepsize tuning \ref{eq:optimal_sign_step}.